Blu3wolf/BMS-Docs/Acronyms.md

 HSI | Horizontal Situation Indicator | Compass like round dial used for TACAN or INS navigation.
 HQ | Headquarters |
 HYD | Hydraulic system |
-HYDRAZN | Hadrazine | When your engine dies this will power your flight systems until it runs out in about 10 minutes.
+HYDRAZN | Hydrazine | When your engine dies this will power your flight systems until it runs out in about 10 minutes.
 IAM | Inertially Aided Munition |
 IAS | Indicated Air Speed | Airspeed as read by a pitot static system ICP | Integrated Control Panel |